 In Zones 5 to 9, provide a location with full to part sun, and expect growth at an average rate.

-Harlequins reach 3 to 5 feet and grow up to 4 feet in width.
+Harlequins reach three to five feet and grow up to four feet in width.
 This cultivar does well in Zones 5 to 9 in areas protected from intense full sun.

 H. macrophylla ‘Nikko’